x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-queued-messages-report.md

 description: "Admins can learn how to use the Non-delivery details report in the new Exchange admin center to monitor outbound messages that were sent over connectors from your organization that have been delayed for over an hour."
 ---

-# Queued messages report in the new Exchange admin center
+# Queued messages report in the new Exchange admin center in Exchange Online

 When messages can't be sent from your organization to your on-premises or partner email servers using connectors, the messages are queued in Microsoft 365.
 Common examples that cause this condition are: